Credible Uncertainty Quantification under Noise and System Model Mismatch: Simulation Experiments

 Table \ref{tab:accuracy} compares the classification accuracy of the proposed algorithm with baseline algorithms, including NCI and NEES.
-Since NLL and ES cannot independently assess the direction of non-incredibility, they are not considered in benchmarking.
-Single-metric methods exhibit severe limitations: The NEES-based method fails in most scenarios except detecting some ``Credible" scenarios (6.0\%).
-Similarly, the NCI-based method only shows 26.0\% accuracy in the ``Optimism" scenarios.
+Since NLL and ES cannot independently assess the direction of noncredibility, they are not considered in benchmarking. \begin{revision}Single-metric methods exhibit severe limitations: Although the NEES-based method achieves a remarkable 100.0\% accuracy in ``Optimism", it fails in detecting ``Credible" scenarios (6.0\%).
+Similarly, the NCI-based method achieves 100.0\% accuracy in ``Pessimism" but only shows 56.0\% accuracy in the ``Optimism" scenarios.
+Moreover, both single-metric methods fail to detect SMM-related scenarios.
 This validates the necessity of the multi-metric approach for comprehensive credibility assessment.
-The proposed method consistently outperforms all single-metric approaches across scenarios, achieving 80.0\%-100.0\% accuracy.
-Section IV of the complimentary material further analyzes the confusion patterns of the classification results of the proposed method, which reveals that the ``misclassifications'' of the proposed method often represent partial but meaningful detections rather than complete algorithmic failures.
+The proposed method yields the most balanced results, consistently achieving high accuracy (80.0\%-100.0\%) across all scenarios. \end{revision}

+Table \ref{tab:confusion_matrix} summarizes the confusion patterns of the diagnosis results of the proposed method.
+For ``Optimism+SMM" scenarios, 9 cases are classified as SMM--not incorrect since ``Optimism+SMM" inherently contains SMM, but incomplete as it misses the optimism component.
+Similarly, 10 pure SMM cases are classified as ``Pessimism + SMM,'' indicating the algorithm correctly identifies the bias but erroneously detects pessimism in the bias-corrected estimates.
+In ``Optimism'' scenarios, 6 cases are misclassified as ``Credible,'' suggesting the algorithm conservatively requires stronger evidence for optimism detection, while 2 cases trigger ``Optimism + SMM,'' indicating spurious bias detection in purely optimistic conditions.
+The confusion patterns demonstrate that misclassifications often represent partial but meaningful detections rather than complete algorithmic failures, supporting the framework's utility for practical credibility assessment.